sktime/enhancement-proposals/steps/27_BasePkg/step.md

          └── trainer_cfg.pkl
    └── metadata/
          └── datamodule_metadata.pkl
+   └── artifacts.json

     Parameters
     ----------
     ckpt_path: str, Path
         Path where the checkpoints (like model ckpts, cfgs etc) are to be stored. ckpt_kwargs : dict, optional
         Keyword arguments passed to ``ModelCheckpoint``.
+    exclude : dict, optional
+        The list of artifacts you want to exclude from saving

     Returns
     -------
     Path
-        The path to the model checkpoint
+        The path to the artifacts.json
     """
     # save the model and other artifacts here
+    # 1. Write the configs to ckpt_path/configs
+    # 2. Call datamodule.save_scalers to save the scalers and target_normalizers and
+    # accept the dict of artifacts saved and path to them
+    # 3. Call the Base model to save the model checkpoints and get the path they were
+    # saved to in form of a dict
+    # 4. Write everything to the artifacts.json - see the vignettes section to see different
+    # possibilities of how artifacts.json would look like in different situations.

 def fit(
         self,
         data: TimeSeries | LightningDataModule,
-        save_ckpt: bool = True,
-        ckpt_dir: str | Path = "checkpoints",
+        ckpt_dir: str | Path | None = None,
         ckpt_kwargs: dict[str, Any] | None = None,
         **trainer_fit_kwargs
 ):